Who is a member?

-A program recently launched by the Massachusetts Department of Transportation seeks to help municipal officials jump-start infrastructure projects, particularly in rural and underserved areas.
+The Massachusetts Department of Transportation has launched a program to help municipal officials jump-start infrastructure projects, particularly in rural and underserved areas.

-On July 17, MassDOT’s Office of Transportation Planning announced the launch of the Local Early and Actionable Planning Program to provide planning and early-stage design assistance to towns and cities.
+MassDOT’s Office of Transportation Planning on July 17 announced the Local Early and Actionable Planning Program, designed to provide planning and early stage design assistance to towns and cities.
 The LEAP program is open to all municipalities, but will prioritize requests from rural and economically disadvantaged communities.

 “Our goal is to empower community leaders with the tools and support they need to bring priority projects to life,” said Transportation Secretary and CEO Monica Tibbits-Nutt in a statement.
 “Through the LEAP Program, we’re helping local governments take that critical first step — positioning them to secure the resources needed to advance transportation projects that make streets safer, more connected, and more accessible for everyone, whether they’re walking, biking, riding transit, or driving.”